Paula Bieler

+Bieler's reasons for leaving the SD was partly a dislike of the SD joining a conservative bloc together with the Moderates and the Christian Democrats (and eventually the Liberals), erasing the differences between parties.
+She also disliked that the SD had campaigned against the Social Democrats after calling themselves heirs (arvtagare) to the Social Democrats.
+She also disliked some policy positions the party had changed, and the processes and arguments used by the SD leadership to change them.
+One example is abortion law, where Bieler supported lowering the gestational limit from 18 weeks to 12 weeks.

 It was widely reported that a fellow SD member used an antisemitic slur against Bieler, who then was an active politician, during a party meeting.

 Early life

 Paula Bieler was born on 31 March 1988 in Västerås, Västmanland, but grew up in Täby.
 Both of Bieler's parents are from Poland.
 Bieler's father was Jewish, the son of a high ranking Communist politician who had to escape Poland due to an antisemitic campaign by the government.
+Bieler married Tim Eriksson on 29 February 2020.